fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 ## Preview
-Here's a quick preview of what the site will look after finishing this chapter
+Here's a quick preview of what the site will look after finishing this chapter:

 ![](https://i.imgur.com/dc0V0Ln.png)